dotn8/git-untracker/README.md

 ### How to verify installation

-1. Edit and save changes to the file i-am-untracked.txt
+1. Edit and save changes to the file `i-am-untracked.txt`
-1.
+2. Try to commit *everything* either via the command line (`git commit -a`) or via your favorite git user interface.
+If and only if `i-am-untracked.txt` does not show up as changed, then `git-untracker` is installed successfully.

 ## How to add to an existing repository